 Many parents of students with disabilities have found it necessary to advocate for their children in educational settings prior to college.
 As a result, parents often experience anxiety when placing the full responsibility to succeed academically on their children.
 We urge parents to consider the opportunity that college presents to students to develop independent life skills.
 Parents can support their children most effectively by encouraging students to communicate openly, to evaluate their options, and to initiate resolutions.
 Disability Services is a resource for students to call on at the start of the semester and at times when academic difficulties arise.

 The Student Guide to Disability Services is a comprehensive resource that answers many questions about requesting and using accommodations at the college level.
-Just click on the link in our menu.
+Just click on the link on our home page.